Explain why do some waterfalls create natural pools at the base of their drop?

 In detail, for those interested!

-Influence of rock type
+Importance of rock type and resistance

 Did you know?